Great websites to learn more

 Red Rising Magazine

 Magazine started by Indigenous youth in Winnipeg.
 Launched October, 2015.
 Web and print (print subscriptions available).
-Neechi Commons carries print copies as available.
+Neechi Commons carries print copies.

 People's Library at Manitoba Indigenous Cultural Education Centre, Inc.